landaire/nfsync/README.md

 ## Usage

 Usage is fairly straightforward.
-At the time of writing only public key-based authentication is supported, but interactive auth will be added in the near future (this is simple, just requires actually doing it).

 To watch changes from the current working directory:

 `nfsync -i ~/.ssh/your_key.pem user@host:/root/directory`